asallaram/cbb-archetypes/README.md

 ## Goals

-- Identify high-performing and underperforming archetype combinations.
+- Identify high-performing and underperforming archetype combinations and examine how these do in-game in terms of bayesian rating.
-- Offer predictive insights for in-game lineup decisions based on match-up.
+- Examine which archetypes(tagged) are most frequent in the top and bottom bpr line-ups.

 ## Data Dictionary (all in archetypes.csv